Logan Brown: Tampa Bay Lightning

+Los Angeles Kings

+As a free agent from the Lightning organization, Brown was signed to a one-year, two-way contract on July 2, 2025.

 International play

 While Brown played for Canada at the World U-17 Hockey Challenge in 2014, he chose to play with Team USA for the 2016 IIHF World U18 Championships with four of his other St. Louis friends he grew up playing hockey with.
 Accordingly, Brown will play international hockey with Team USA for the remainder of his career.

 Personal life

-Brown was born in Raleigh, North Carolina to a Canadian parent, and thus he possesses dual American/Canadian citizenship.
-His father, Jeff Brown was a former NHL player who played from 1985 to 1998.
+Brown was born in Raleigh, North Carolina when his father, Jeff Brown, was playing for the Carolina Hurricanes.